|

 space between tablature staves and/or tablature and standard notation staves before printing because the default setting

-may not allow enough room to display all of the symbology in the tab.
+may not allow enough room to display all of the symbols in the tab.
 Also on the "General" menu from "Options" is the term;

 Vertical Spacings halfway down the menu.
 To the right are boxes for increasing or decreasing space, expressed in